Kapaya/vlhcc21/paper.md

 # Design Principles {#sec:design-principles}

-Below, we describe three design princples that the implementation of our model embodies.
+Below, we describe three design principles that the implementation of our model embodies.
 We did not invent these principles but rather combined them in a novel manner for the domain of web scraping and web customization.

 ## Mixed-Initiative Interaction